-My favorite fancy steak dish is steak au poivre (with pepper).
+My favorite fancy steak dish is Filet Mignon au Poivre (Filet Mignon with pepper).
 This is a simple version of the steak au poivre you’ve had in restaurants.

 - 4 filets mignon, 8-10 oz. each